 RAINWATER AVAILABILITY: Although rainwater can be harvested from virtually any surface, bare rooftops generally yield the best quality rainwater with the least treatment.
-Not all of the rainwater that strikes a roof can be captured: water is lost from evaporation, sublimation, blowing wind, overflowing gutters, leaky collection pipes, first-flush devices, and self-cleaning filters.
-The net available rainwater from a bare roof can be very roughly estimated as follows:
+Not all of the rainwater that strikes a roof can be captured: water is lost from evaporation, blowing wind, overflowing gutters, and leaky collection pipes, first-flush devices, and self-cleaning filters.
+The net available rainwater from a bare roof can be roughly estimated as follows:

-available rainwater (gal) = 0.5 x rainfall (in) x area (ft)
+available rainwater (gallons) = 0.5 x rainfall (inches) x area (square feet)